LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ![Trace summary](./assets/trace_summary.png)

-So you can see here most of time was spent in two functions `modules.transactions.shared.getTransactions` and `Middleware: bound logClientConnections`.
+As shown on the above trace summary, the most of the transaction's time was spent in two functions `modules.transactions.shared.getTransactions` and `Middleware: bound logClientConnections`.
 You can go to trace detail to see more information and call stack.
 You can also click on "Database queries" to see which queries were executed during this request.

 Now coming back to the original information we want to achieve, we need to find the database query which is taking most of the time.
 To do this, click on the left side menu for "Database".
 There sort by "Most time consuming" and then select top of the list.